 What causes the pregnancy mask?

 I’ll give you one guess as to what causes the pregnancy mask.
 Ding, ding, ding…hormones!
-If your mom or grandmother or anyone else in your family experienced melasma during their pregnancy or you frequently sit in the sun without sunscreen, you definitely might increase your chances of getting it.
+If your mom, grandmother, or anyone else in your family experienced melasma during their pregnancy, or you frequently sit in the sun without sunscreen, you definitely might increase your chances of getting it.

 Just as we don’t know exactly why some pregnant women are more prone to experiencing morning sickness, food aversions, and other pregnancy symptoms, we also aren’t sure why some are at an increased risk for developing melasma.

 Most commonly, melasma occurs on a woman’s face during pregnancy.
 You are likely to find it on the cheeks, nose, and forehead.

 Some women might also notice it on their arms, neck, or back – especially if these areas experience frequent sun exposure without sunscreen.

 One of the best things you can do to prevent melasma during pregnancy is to stay out of the direct sun and/or use sun protection when you are in the sun.

 Sun protection not only includes sunscreen, but also hats to help shade your face and neck.
 You might want to consider investing in some long-sleeve sun shirts if you anticipate having to be outside for extended periods of time too.